 Torres del Paine National Park

 Be ready for another long travel day.
-Early in the morning we jump on a local bus to Cerro Castillo in Chile (approx. 5 hrs).
-Here we stop for lunch (not included) while we wait for the connecting van to Torres del Paine (approx. 1.5 hrs).
+Early in the morning, jump on a local bus to Cerro Castillo in Chile (approximately 5 hours).
+Here, stop and get yourself some lunch while waiting for the connecting van to Torres del Paine National Park (approximately 1.5 hours).

-The treks are moderate to difficult along clearly marked trails and we will usually hike between 5-8 hours per day.
-Weather in Patagonia is an important factor to consider - be prepared for cold, wet and windy weather.
+The treks are classed as moderate to difficult, and venture along clearly marked trails.
+You’ll usually hike between 5–8 hours per day.
+Climate in Patagonia is an important factor to consider – be prepared for cold, wet and windy weather.

-Today we hit the road for one last time - a 14-hour bus ride takes us back to Argentina and to the southernmost city in the world, Ushuaia.
-Needless to say you will need to arm yourself with your favourite book, your music player, drinks and snacks.
+Today, hit the road again for a scenic bus journey back to Argentina and to the southernmost city in the world, Ushuaia (approximately 14 hours in total).
+Needless to say, you should arm yourself with your favourite book, your music player, some drinks and snacks for the journey.

 Ushuaia is the gateway to Parque Nacional Tierra del Fuego, Argentina's only coastal park.
 This morning, embark on an included boat trip on the Beagle Channel.
 Observe the marine wildlife among the small islands and inlets along this waterway, named after Charles Darwin's expedition ship, the HMS Beagle.

 Today, you have a free day for you to explore southern Ushuaia and its surrounds, so why not book yourself into one of the optional activities on offer.
 You could head on a penguin tour to see a number of different species, most of which inhabit Martillo Island.
 Otherwise, you could take on a hike at Martial Glacier, close to a mountain range of the same name, and offering panoramic views of the Beagle Channel.